claudio-silva/cloudflare-fullstack-starter/README.md

 - **Zero cold starts** — Unlike traditional serverless, Workers start instantly
 - **Simple deployment** — One command to deploy globally

-This means you can build, launch, and validate your idea without upfront infrastructure costs.
-If it takes off, Cloudflare scales with you.
+This means you can build, launch, and validate your idea **without upfront infrastructure costs**.
+If it takes off, Cloudflare **scales** with you, seamlessly.

-## Why This Starter?

-Cloudflare gives you remarkable power at the edge, but it isn’t a traditional hosting platform.
-Most mainstream web frameworks don’t run on Workers out of the box, and adapting them to Cloudflare’s request-driven runtime can feel unfamiliar if you’re used to environments that hide the wiring.
-That early friction slows down the part you actually care about: building something new.

-Agentic coding helps, but unfamiliar runtimes are still a weak spot.
-When developing for platforms like Cloudflare, agents rarely succeed on the first attempt.
-They burn cycles rebuilding boilerplate, fixing type and lint errors, debugging auth flows, smoothing out theme flicker, tweaking configs, and juggling multi-environment setups — all the fragile infrastructure work that slows real development.
-And every new project means repeating the same setup steps.

-This starter removes that overhead entirely.
-From the moment you create a project from this template — or even ask your coding agent to install it for you — you begin with a fully working, production-ready foundation:

-- **Complete Auth Flow** — Sign up, email verification, login, logout, profile management, powered by [Better Auth](https://www.better-auth.com/)
-- **Database Ready** — [Cloudflare D1](https://developers.cloudflare.com/d1/) with migrations, used for auth but extensible
-- **Beautiful UI** — 50+ [shadcn/ui](https://ui.shadcn.com/) components, dark/light theme with FOUC prevention
-- **Full Stack** — React 19 + Vite frontend, [Hono](https://hono.dev/) API backend, unified dev server with hot reload
-- **Multi-Environment** — Local, Preview, and Production environments with separate databases and secrets
-- **CLI Tools** — User management commands, extensible for your own tooling
-- **TypeScript** — Full type safety across frontend, backend, and database queries
-- **CI/CD Ready** — GitHub Actions workflow validates every push: lint, type-check, and build must pass.
-Zero tolerance for warnings ensures your codebase stays clean as it evolves

-### Alternative: Minimal Starting Point

-If you just want a public website (landing page, marketing site), check out the **`minimal` branch** — stripped of authentication, database, CLI, and app shell, but still includes React, TypeScript, Vite, Hono, Workers, shadcn/ui, and Tailwind.

 ---

+## 🧠 AI-Assisted Development

+**This template is designed for AI-assisted development.**

+It includes **[AGENTS.md](AGENTS.md)**, a concise but still comprehensive guide that **helps coding agents** understand the project architecture, key patterns, and common tasks.

+This is especially important when dealing with unfamiliar runtimes like Cloudflare Workers.
+Without such guidance, agents often struggle to understand the platform and its quirks, leading to frustration and slow progress.

+---

 ## 🤖 AI Agent Installation

-**This template is designed for AI-assisted development.** It includes documentation that guides coding agents through setup and ongoing development.

-### Install via AI Agent (Cursor, Windsurf, etc.)

-If you're using an AI-powered IDE, you can ask your agent to install this template directly.
+If you're using an AI-powered IDE (Cursor, Windsurf, etc.), you can ask your agent to install this template directly.
 Use this prompt:

-> **Prompt:** Install the Cloudflare Fullstack Starter template into this project.
+> **Prompt:** Install the Cloudflare Full-Stack Starter template into this project.
 Read the setup instructions at https://raw.githubusercontent.com/claudio-silva/cloudflare-fullstack-starter/main/docs/AGENTS_SETUP.md

 Or use the slash command shortcut (if your IDE supports it):